J3RN/mnml/README.md

 alias { name: String, age: Int } as User
 ```

 With this alias defined in your code, instead of needing to write `{ name: String, age: Int }` in multiple places, you can just write `User` instead.
-It's nice for typing and aid in refactoring.
+It's nice for typing and aids in refactoring.

 ## Algebraic Data Types